Street trading licences

 - The advertising must relate to the business.

-How to apply for a pavement or street display licence
+How to apply for a street display licence

 Our online form is the quickest way to process and pay for your application.
 Applications must be submitted at least 5 weeks in advance.
 An application does not guarantee you will get permission.